OnTitansShoulder/ontitansshoulder.github.io/docs/Cloud-and-Containers/Docker/Docker-Practical.md

 tags: notes reference check
 ---

-This set of notes is taken from a book _Docker High Performance_ by Allan Espinosa, Russ McKendrick and from the official [Docker documentation](https://docs.docker.com).
+This set of notes is taken from the book _Docker High Performance_ by Allan Espinosa, Russ McKendrick and from the official [Docker documentation](https://docs.docker.com).

 <br/>